 Nonetheless, preparedness must remain top of mind.
 To do that, become a partner in pest control helping prevent and identify problems rather than taking a passive role.
 While you’re likely already playing a role in pest control at your own warehouses and within your transportation vehicles, what’s your visibility into the pest control programs surrounding you in the supply chain?

-The steps below will set you up to have reliable partners in pest control at every step – and to be one yourself.
-For the full check list, check out Working the Bugs Out: Your Guide to Supply Chain Logistics Pest Management.
+The steps below will set you up to have reliable partners in pest control at every step — and to be one yourself.
+For the full checklist, check out Your Guide to Supply Chain Pest Management for Logistics.